 - Friends or relatives suggest another brand.

-- Brand’s reputation is damaged.
+- The brand’s reputation is damaged.

 5 Strategies to Build Brand Loyalty

-1. Create your own brand image
+1. Create your brand image

 Brand image is the perception consumers have of your brand.
 Having a strong brand image shows that: